 Them is one of a series of public expressions of rage and resistance, created by Polish-born artist and educator Piotr Szyhalski.

-Made in the Bellevue Arts Museum Forum in March 2019, Them has its origins in the Occupy Wall Street protests of 2011.
+Made in the Bellevue Arts Museum Forum in March 2019 and exhibited through November 2022, Them has its origins in the Occupy Wall Street protests of 2011.
 Szyhalski was in New York during the protests, and the sight of Wall Street bankers high up on a balcony, drinking, laughing, and shouting abuse at the protesters below provoked a visceral anger in Szyhalski.
 This event inspired the text that would become Them.
 Deliberately nonpartisan, Them does not oppose left or right, but rather the weak and the strong, the powerful and the powerless, an ambiguous polemic for our troubled times.

 Created on a custom-made printing press, using hand-cut letters from pink Styrofoam insulation, and printed using cheap acrylic paint, the printing of Them is an exercise in lo-fi creative street protest.
 Since 2011, Labor Camp’s press and lettering have been used to create banners in Minneapolis protesting climate change and police shootings, as well as for public art projects that have garnered the project national press coverage.
 Made and displayed in the Northwest for the first time, Them was always designed as a means to an end, not an end in itself.
 Hence, once the project was completed, the banner was carried around the outside of the Museum building.
 The performative aspect of Them is paramount to its meaning, and that public event is presented on the adjacent screen.